danstn/puntvim/README.md

 ## Configuration and Plugins

+_Note:_ YCM plugin requires Python2, cmake and make.
+Make sure these are installed otherwise it will fail.
+Installation script is in `~/.vim/bundle/YouCompleteMe`.(`install.py`)

 ### Automatic

 Run this script to pull this repo and install vim plugins automatically.

 Note: this will replace and backup your `.vimrc` and will attempt to destroy `.vim` directory.
 Eventially the repository will be pulled into `.vim`.

     curl https://raw.githubusercontent.com/dzotokan/puntvim/master/setup.sh | sh

 ### Manual

 - Install Vundle: `git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`